mikebell/mikebell.io/content/cv.md

 ### About me

 I'm a DevOps Engineer that focuses on helping others do their jobs easier and better.
-I love building new things and getting my hands dirty on projects.
-I maintain my own ProxMox server in my garage where I run a lot of home automation software and various lab exercises.
-Outside of my home office I love to build Lego, design and build custom keyboards, lounge by the pool in a hot country, cook and play with my 2 awesome cats.
+I love building new things and getting into existing projects.
+Before I transitioned into this role I spent 10 years building and supporting Drupal (PHP) applications, my experience in developing these has allowed me to have a greater understanding of the requirements for a DevOps/SRE role.
+Outside of work I maintain my own ProxMox server in my garage where I run Kubernetes and home automation software/various lab exercises.
+When I'm not working I love to build Lego, design and build custom keyboards, lounge by the pool in a hot country, cook and play with my 2 awesome cats (sometimes they like to help cook, not very well though).

 ### Employment History

 #### DevOps Engineer (previously Senior Developer) - Convivio - June 2016 to Present

 **Cabinet Office National Leadership Centre** - I helped to build and maintain an AWS EKS cluster for their now defunct leadership network Connect.
-The major objective of the project was to compare existing architectures available through the Government such as GOV.UK PaaS and GDS Kubernetes, once it was determined that neither we're viable we designed and built our own.
+The first objective of the project was to compare existing architectures available through the Government such as GOV.UK PaaS and GSP (GDS Supported Platform), while both have their benefits we were unable to use them for our needs so proceeded to build our own.
 Following building our own we made sure to open source [our](https://github.com/cabinetoffice/national-leadership-centre-terragrunt) [work](https://github.com/cabinetoffice/national-leadership-centre-terraform) to create a repeatable UK government friendly Kubernetes cluster.

 * Terraform
 * AWS
 * Concourse
 * Prometheus
 * Kibana

+**GDS TechDocs** - With the help of others via pair programming we built the API integration for the TechDocs gem.
+This required an in-depth knowledge of the OpenAPI specification and learning Ruby on Rails.

 **Internal Systems** - Responsible for the development and maintainership of Convivios internal infrastructure.